 This last characteristic may be the easiest to evaluate.
 Unless the position is very junior, I’ll usually hire product managers who’ve actually shipped a product.
 I mean from start to finish, concept to launch.
 Nothing is a better indication of someone’s ability to ship great products than having done it before.
 Past performance is an indication of future success.
 Even better, it gives something tangible to evaluate in a sea of intangibles.
 When checking references, I always make sure to talk to important colleagues from a previous project, especially the PM’s manager and their engineering and sales or marketing counterparts.
 (Incidentally, these rules are ordered for a reason, and as I mentioned under #1 I’ll still take a brilliantly smart PM over a dimmer experienced one even if the former hasn’t shipped before).

 I originally published this on June 14, 2005.
-Read my tenth anniversary retrospective: Happy 10th Birthday to How To Hire A Product Manager
+Read my later retrospective: Happy 10th Birthday to How To Hire A Product Manager